badmotorfinger/git-psradar/README.md

 --------------------|--------
 ![LocalBranchAhead]  | We have 4 commits to push up, 1 modified and 3 new files not yet staged to commit
 ![RemoteBranchAhead] | We have 1 commit to pull down, 1 new and 1 modified files staged for commit
-![BranchDiverged] | Our version and origins version of master have diverged
+![BranchDiverged] | master and origin/master have diverged.
+We have 1 change to pull down and 3 to push.
 ![BothRemotesDivergedAndLocalDiverged] | origin/master and origin/tmp have diverged.
-Our local tmp branch also has 15 changes to pull and 1 to push up to origin/tmp
+Our local tmp branch also has 15 changes to pull and 1 to push up to origin/tmp.
+Essentally the arrows in the middle show branch diversion on the server and the arrows to the right show diversions between the local branch and the remote branch it's tracking.

 ### Background fetch